 Chodhi (6 September 2024)The third day of Onam is when people buy new clothes otherwise called as Onakkodi.
 Women dress up in Kasavi Saree, and men purchase mundu while young girls wear Pattu Pavada.
 Families go shopping as well as gift each other jewels and clothes.
 The third layer of flowers is added to the Pookalam as well.

-Thriketa (27August 2020)Fresh flowers are added to the Pookalam and families visit their ancestral homes and spend some time, exchange gifts etc.
+Thriketa (9 September 2024)Fresh flowers are added to the Pookalam and families visit their ancestral homes and spend some time, exchange gifts etc.

 This is considered as the Onam even when the preparations reach its zenith.
 The devotees fully prepare themselves to welcome King Mahabali the next day.

-Uthradam/First Onam (30 August 2020)This day is the eve of Onam and considered as the First Onam.
+Uthradam/First Onam (14 September 2024)This day is the eve of Onam and considered as the First Onam.
 It is the most auspicious day to purchase fresh fruits and vegetables.
 According to traditional beliefs, Mahabali arrives in Kerala on this day.
 Hence, people clean their houses and do their final Onam shopping.